sr.skipnav.Zum Inhalt springen sr.skipnav.Zum Hauptmenü springen sr.skipnav.Zu den Kontaktinformationen

 "City Wall" Via Ferrata

-Fans of outdoor sports have a special way to discover the astonishing backdrop that is Salzburg: The City Wall is a fixed-cable climb on the Kapuzinerberg that treats you to breathtaking views of the famous historic district.
+The City Wall is a fixed-cable climb on the Kapuzinerberg that treats you to breathtaking views of the famous historic district.
 With challenges for everyone, rated A through E!

-Complete information about rock-climbing in the heart of the city
+All information about climbing in the city

 ROUTE 1 - Kapuziner-Gams Route - challenging